omahs/imx-docs/docs/main/learn/getting-started/why-do-an-nft-drop.md

 **Time to market**

 Finally, releasing NFTs early in the game's lifecycle can improve time to market for your project and can provide a strong first mover advantage.
 The Web3 gaming space is facing unprecedented investment and builders, but very few live projects.
 This may sometimes be exacerbated by macro sentiment generally reducing speculation.
 There is a unique opportunity to capture attention with a strategic NFT release tied to a broader game narrative, rather than building in stealth and trying to carve out attention alongside many competitors when market activity grows and/or when more games release.
 For example, there is significantly more competition when launching smartphone apps today vs launching them when smartphones were first released.
-Blocklords, a major game not releasing until 2023, has taken the opportunity to aggressively market a rolling cadence of airdrops, early access redemptions, and NFT sales, all accompanied by compelling pre-gameplay footage and a AAA narrative.
+BLOCKLORDS, a major game not releasing until 2023, has taken the opportunity to aggressively market a rolling cadence of free banner claims, early access redemptions, and NFT sales, all accompanied by compelling pre-gameplay footage and a AAA narrative.

 **What's next?
 How do I design an NFT drop?**